-Our panel of expert solicitors work on a fixed fee basis, with no hidden fees.
+Your expert solicitor will work on a fixed fee basis, with no hidden fees.
 Your quote will explain in detail what you will pay when your move goes through.

 If, for whatever reason, your move does not go ahead, you will be covered by our No Sale, No Fee guarantee.

 I'm purchasing a property in Newton Abbot - which searches will I need?